Professional Study Group for Digital Financial Reporting

 A professional study group of accountants is using IFRS for SMEs to better understand the ins and outs of XBRL, XBRL-based taxonomies, digital financial reporting, and model-driven reporting.

-The following are models which show where the IFRS for SMEs 2024 enhanced XBRL taxonomy is going: (These are progressively larger and larger XBRL taxonomies used for testing software and training.)
+The following are models which show where the IFRS for SMEs 2024 enhanced XBRL taxonomy is going: (These are progressively larger and larger XBRL taxonomies used for testing software and training.
+For more information see Platinum Examples)

 This document, Showcase of XBRL-based Digital Report Capabilities, helps you understand the financial reporting use cases of digital financial reports.
 Each report MUST comply with the theories of Financial Statement Mechanics and Dynamics: